 There’s something almost mystical about being intimately connected to the transmission and rear wheel on a fixie.
 You’re physically engaged with the bike in a way that just doesn’t happen with a freewheel.
 That unavoidable pedalling imperative focuses your attention on staying smooth and fluid, especially as your speed increases.
 You can’t afford to be choppy if you’re doing 25mph in a 65-inch gear.

 It’s debatable whether developing a smooth pedal stroke is an aim worth pursuing in itself, but if it’s important to you, riding a fixie is a great way to get smooth.

 There’s a school of thought that says the greatest road-going fixies start life as classic steel road bikes with horizontal dropouts, found on eBay, Gumtree or the dusty backrooms of long-established bike shops, or as similarly vintaged track frames with brakes added.
-But if you don’t have the time and patience to build your own, there are plenty of brands that will sell you a fixie that’s ready to roll.
+But if you don’t have the time and patience to find a vintage frame to build up, there are plenty of brands that will sell you a fixie that’s ready to roll, or a modern road-going fixie frame.
 To give you a taster, here are three of them.

 London's Brick Lane Bikes has long been a driver of UK fixie culture.
 Their own-brand fixie has a double-butted chromoly steel frame and a handsome parts selection in mostly plain aluminium for a classic look.